 Often, they'd rather take a chance on a case from a little-known vintner of a well-regarded year than purchase a bad-year bottle from an established vineyard - perhaps understandable in the circumstances.

-The truth is that collectors could be missing out on some superb wines by following this rationale, as outstanding vinos regularly spring from perceived poor years – and often at rock-bottom prices, too.
+The truth is that collectors could be missing out on some superb wines by following this rationale, as outstanding vinos regularly spring from perceived poor years - sometimes at discounted prices, too.
+This is especially true for bordeaux wine.

 There are a multitude of factors that can affect vintage.

-Growing conditions, weather patterns and plain old luck all play a part, and what might have been a terrible year in Bordeaux may well be an excellent one in the Hunter Valley – these legendary regions are on opposite sides of the planet, after all!
+Growing conditions, weather patterns and plain old luck in timing all play a part.
+What might have been a terrible year in Bordeaux may well be an excellent one in the Hunter Valley - these regions are on opposite sides of the planet, after all!

 Even so, a vintner with a modicum of winemaking expertise will always work with what he or she has, and use what the elements bring to create an agreeable wine regardless.